 On the basis of performance, expanding its OC3 and OC48 SONET rings and installing additional Ethernet cards would have served NIPCO well for most applications.
 This option, however, was ruled out because of the major costs associated with upgrading to OC192 to accommodate the increased demand for bandwidth.

 Driven by the need to add more network flexibility and bandwidth to its fast-growing telecommunications business, NIPCO designed what would eventually evolve into its primary communications network.
 Moreover, this design obliged NIPCO to choose between SONET and Ethernet for this application.

-After extensive analysis (see sidebar article for details), NIPCO opted to go with Ethernet and create a 650-mile Gigabit backbone network.
+After extensive analysis, NIPCO opted to go with Ethernet and create a 650-mile Gigabit backbone network.

 NIPCO continued to expand this Ethernet network over the next few years and eventually made plans to upgrade to a more robust multi-service Ethernet platform.
 To this end, NIPCO installed the JumboSwitches and began moving applications to this network in early 2011.

 Upgrading to JumboSwitches provided NIPCO with several immediate benefits including the ability to:

 - Move AMR, Teleprotection and telecommunications over to IP